We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 Why it’s Great

-Equally at home hanging in a high-end art museum as it is off the back of a clapped out Tacoma, the 1UP USA Heavy Duty Double is a thing of beauty.
+Equally at home hanging in a high-end art museum as it is off the back of a beat up Tacoma, the 1UP USA Heavy Duty Double is a thing of beauty.
 The first thing you can’t help but notice about the 1UP is how it secures bikes on the rack.
 Unlike most other platform style bike carriers that use a single arm for the front tire and plastic or rubber strap for the rear, the Heavy Duty Double uses two folding arms that quickly and easily cinch down on both tires.
 The main benefit to this design is that the rack only comes into contact with rubber and never has the chance to scratch up your frame or wheels.

 Diving a bit deeper into the 1UP, you’ll also notice that it’s almost entirely made out of aluminum (which is much lighter and more resistant to rust when compared to steel).
 And after nearly 50,000 miles of 100% trouble-free use, ours hardly shows any signs of wear.
 For a rack that will likely outlast your biking obsessions, the 100% made in America 1UP is an easy choice.